ellysh/video-game-bots/ClickerBots/example.md

 You can see that the algorithm is quite simple and easy to automate at first look.

+There are a lot of Lineage 2 servers.
+They differs by game version, extra gameplay features and protection systems that are used to prevent a bot usage.
+The most reliable and effective protection system is used on [official servers](http://www.lineage2.eu).
+But there are freeshard private servers that suggest you an alternatives for official one.
+We will use a [Rpg-Club server](http://www.rpg-club.com) in our example because the protection system on this server allow to use clicker bots.

 ## Bot Implementation

 ## Conclusion